Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

-Unfortunately, since \cite{GMT17,GMT20} use the formalism of Grassmann integrals to encode efficiently the series of determinants mentioned above, carrying the full proof requires several fairly technical steps before the initialization of the inductive framework can even be formulated.
-Moreover, as mentioned in \cref{rem:microcanonical}, in \cite{GMT17,GMT20}, the authors consider tilings of the torus where the number of tiles of each type is allowed to fluctuate (canonical setting) but for us it is important to fix these numbers as per the slope $\theta$ (microcanonical setting), which requires an additional step.
+Unfortunately, since \cite{GMT17,GMT20} use the formalism of Grassmann integrals to encode efficiently the series of determinants mentioned above, the proof requires background on both Kasteleyn theory and Grassmann integrals, even if ultimately the key argument in \cref{prop:grassmann_formulation} is fairly short.
+Moreover, as mentioned in \cref{rem:microcanonical}, in \cite{GMT17,GMT20}, the authors consider tilings of the torus where the number of tiles of each type is allowed to fluctuate (canonical setting) but for us it is important to fix these numbers as per the slope $\theta$ (micro-canonical setting), which requires an additional step after the renormalization argument (see \cref{sec:micro2}).